Hand, Foot, and Mouth Disease

-Hand, foot, and mouth disease (HFMD) is a common and contagious childhood illness, caused by a virus and is very contagious, but not severe.
+Hand, foot, and mouth disease (HFMD) is a common childhood illness.
+It is caused by a virus and is very contagious, but not severe.
 The disease is easy to spot because of its classic symptoms — sores or blisters inside and outside the mouth, as well as a rash (red spots) or sores on the palms of the hands and soles of the feet.

 Infants and children younger than age 5 are most likely to get the virus.
 But older children, teens, and adults can get it, too.
 A mild outbreak of the disease commonly occurs during summer and early fall.
 The disease should not be confused with foot-and-mouth disease, which affects sheep, cattle, and pigs.

 Symptoms of hand, foot, and mouth disease

 The common symptoms of hand, foot, and mouth disease are:

 - Painful sores or blisters around or in the mouth (cheeks, gums, and throat)

 - Rash of flat red spots on the palms of the hands and the feet.
 These mildly painful spots may turn into blisters and can sometimes spread to the knees, elbows, bottom, or genital areas.

 - Sore throat